aatishnn/dhis2-reporting-dashboard/docs/index.md

 ### Dependencies
 Aside from the regular `yarn install`, this app requires a running DHIS2 instance, however it needn't be installed as a DHIS2 App during development.
-Once dependencies are installed, you can do just:
+Once dependencies are installed, you can do:

     yarn start